 Old technology for education.
-In our office, we collect vintage educational technology or ed tech.
-Enjoy our collection of previous "revolutions" in technology used in education.
+In the VocabularySpellingCity office, we collect vintage educational technology.
+Enjoy previous "revolutions" in edtech.
 Better yet, come visit or send us your retired film strips or whatever.
 Did you use these technologies, were they revolutionary?
-Comment or tweet to me: @spellingcitymay More about this site.
+Comment or tweet to me: @spellingcitymay

 Saturday, March 26, 2011

 Writing on Slates

 I'm interested in understanding the role of technology in the transformation from the one room school house to today's system.

 I'm just beginning the study but I believe that at one point, writing with paper and fountain pens and quills was awkward and expensive.
 While businesses had typewriters, schools generally did not.
 The students practiced writing on slates with chalk.
 The books were shared resources.
 The teacher along had a notebook in which she would write in ink.